Contrast-Security-OSS/docs/content/user/attacks/Analyze-attacks.md

 In the **Attacks** page, use the row dropdown menu to [blacklist an IP address](admin-policymgmt.html#ip), suppress the attack, or export the attack details into a CSV or XML-formatted spreadsheet.
 Tag or suppress multiple attacks by checking the boxes in the grid rows, and selecting the appropriate icons in the batch action menu above the grid.

-> **Note:** If you choose to add an blacklist an IP address, you must enter a name for the new policy and choose a timeframe for expiration in the dialog that appears.
+> **Note:** If you choose to blacklist an IP address, you must enter a name for the new policy and select a timeframe for expiration in the dialog that appears.

 ### Manage attack events